How to stay up-to-date with SBEC

 To renew a certificate, an educator must:

-Not be in default on a student loan or in arrears in child support.
+- Not be in arrears in child support.

 Educators can begin the renewal process six months before their certificates expire.
 You must use TEA’s online renewal system to renew your certification.
 Be aware that technical issues can arise and that changes to personal information, such as a name change, can delay the renewal process.
 That’s why it’s best to apply for renewal well before your certificate’s expiration date.